Shu-Wei Tseng 曾淑偉 : Concert Pianist & Cellist 鋼琴大提琴家

 A prizewinner on both instruments, Shu-Wei’s early success in Taiwan’s national competitions earned her a full scholarship to the specialist Wells Cathedral School in the UK.
 She later completed LRAMs and degrees from the Royal Academy of Music, a Doctor of Musical Arts (DMA) from the University of Colorado Boulder, and an MSc in Psychology.

-Equally at home as soloist and chamber musician, Shu-Wei maintains a vibrant international performance career.
-Recent highlights include her Australian solo debut, sold-out solo and chamber music performance at London's Sadler’s Wells with New York City Ballet principal Tiler Peck for Peck's European debut, representing Taipei Consulate & Taiwan Ministry of Culture at international cultural events, as well as guest appearance at as Vietnam–UK 50th Anniversary Celebration before performances at the National Opera Center, New York University, and Kaufman Music Center in New York.
+She serves as a Global Ambassador and Forever Buffs Advisory Board member for CU Boulder and is currently based between London and New York.
+Recent highlights include her Australian solo debut, sold-out solo and chamber music performance at London's Sadler’s Wells with New York City Ballet principal Tiler Peck for Peck's European debut, representing Taipei Consulate & Taiwan Ministry of Culture at international cultural events, as well as guest appearance at as Vietnam–UK 50th Anniversary Celebration in London.

-For more information, visit www.shu-weitseng.com.
+For more information, please visit www.shu-weitseng.com.

 Powered by Create your own unique website with customizable templates.